UT18-Senior-Design/Object-Detection-and-Calibrations/docs/README.md

   ## Lidar-Camera Transformation:

   Our LIDAR-Camera Transformation (LCT) system is used to compare 3D LIDAR points to positions inside of our camera footage.
-We use a rotation and translation matrix to convert the 3-dimensional point cloud into the 2-dimensional domain of the camera
+We use a rotation and translation matrix to convert the 3-dimensional point cloud into the 2-dimensional domain of the camera.

    <div class="grid-x grid-margin-x medium-up-2 grid-margin-x-bottom" id="boxShadow">